 Participants will get to a deeper understanding of the various aspects of composing for Opera theatre.

-– At the end of the course, each participant must submit a complete pre-project for a new chamber opera, writing a section of the full score for voice and piano (at least 20 minutes)
+– At the end of the course, each participant must submit a complete pre-project for a new chamber opera, writing a section or a full score for voice and piano (at least 25 minutes)

-– The best projects will be selected to be performed as mise-en-scene at the ‘Cluster season 2019’ in collaboration with Teatro del Giglio of Lucca
+– The best projects will be selected to be performed as mise-en-scene at the ‘Puccini Chamber Opera Festival 2020’ in collaboration with Teatro del Giglio of Lucca

-– All scores produced will be published by Edizioni Sconfinarte
+– All scores produced will be published and recorded video/audio by EMA Vinci